-will be assessed and compared to the present ICE3 scheme.
+condensation nuclei on the development of clouds and precipitation are studied and where possible, improved.
+The behaviour of the Linke Scheme, will be assessed and compared to the present ICE3 scheme.
 Work is done for all CSCs to improve the realism of the radiation schemes and the interaction between radiation and clouds and/or aerosol (tasks PH2.3 - PH2.5, mostly moved to PH6).
 Currently very simple assumptions are made for aerosols that have a significant impact on the clouds and radiation.
 The aim is to achieve a more realistic description of aerosol and thereby achieve a more accurate model representation of clouds and radiation.
 Also, the impact of the intermittent calling of the full radiation scheme and possible improvements are investigated.
 Study the model weaknesses under stable boundary layer conditions and test potential improvements (tasks PH2.6 - PH2.7).
-Especially the canarcally too low righttime temperatures and the failure to represent operation year (and the more accurate model representation of clouds and very too low righttime temperatures and the failure to represent operation year (and temperature minima in year cold conditions will be targeted
+Especially the proceeding too law indettime temperatures and the failure to represent observed very low temperature minima in very cold conditions will be targeted